FeanorTheElf/fplll-cuda-enumeration/README.md

+# Overview

+This library contains code to perform a lattice enumeration (i.e. searching lattice vectors within some radius for a shortest, nonzero vector) on the GPU, using Cuda.
+The interface is designed to be usable as external enumerator in [fplll](https://github.com/fplll/fplll).

+# Building

+On Linux, you can use the provided Makefile.
+Currently, it only supports gcc as host compiler, but the adjustments for another compiler in the Makefile should be straightforward.

+On Windows, you can use the provided Visual Studio solution.
+However, note that you will not be able to use the generated binaries with fplll, as fplll only supports Linux binaries.

 # CUDA Enumeration Idea

 In this part, we describe how the enumeration algorithm is parallelized on Cuda Blocks and Threads.